EndBug/add-and-commit/README.md

 ### Examples:

-If you don't want to use your users GitHub username for the CI commits, you can [also use the user provided by GitHub for this task](https://github.com/actions/checkout/#push-a-commit-using-the-built-in-token):
+If you don't want to use your GitHub username for the CI commits, you can [also use the user provided by GitHub for this task](https://github.com/actions/checkout/#push-a-commit-using-the-built-in-token):
 ```yaml
 on: push
 jobs: